qthompsongit/final_project_bayesian/README.md

 ### Bayesian Network With Our Target Variable
 ![alt-text](https://github.com/qthompsongit/final_project_bayesian/blob/main/graphs_and_figures/4_best_bayesnet_with_target.png "Our Bayes Net With the Target Variable")

-Across our bayesian networks, we note a difference in survival times for different races, where shorter survival times attain conditional probabilities for non-white participants less than 0.15, while longer survival times survival times have conditional probabilities for white participants in upwards of 0.5.
+Across our Bayesian networks, we observe differences in survival times by race: shorter survival times have conditional probabilities for non-white participants below 0.15, while longer survival times have conditional probabilities for white participants above 0.5.
 This may be due to the class imbalance in our data, as the majority of participants studied where white.

-Medium survival times have high conditional probabilites with treatment types like cellular transplants (0.75), while long survival times have high conditional probabilites with immunotherapy treatments (0.11).
-Both of these results make sense as these are both prove, common, and effective treatments for various forms of CNS.
+Medium survival times have higher conditional probabilities with treatments such as cellular transplants (0.75), while long survival times have higher conditional probabilities with immunotherapy (0.11).
+Both of these results make sense as these are all proven, common, and effective treatments for various forms of CNS.
 We also noted some interesting applications of treatments across age ranges as listed below.

 Child | Radiation = 0.88